Ulisessg/logseq-blogs/pages/Servers___Keycloak.md

-- Keycloak is an Oauth provider, you can use it to add social media login in your apps, or use their own
+- Keycloak is an Oauth provider, you can use it to add social media login in your apps, or use their own login service
+- ### Installing keycloak
+- logseq://graph/Computers?page=Servers%2FTools%2FJava%2021
+-